boshna1/AFTC/README.md

 Disclaimer: This Readme is For Game Engines -> This is also the first ReadME, the updated portion is further down the page, the youtube video, and flow chart can be found below as well.
+Also, most of the models, sounds and textures are done by my team members if that is considered 3rd party assets.